San Sebastián Cathedral: History

 Manuel de Echave went on to oversee the works having as master of the same José Vicente Mendía and, after his (Mendia) death, the master mason Agustín de Zumalabe.
 The foundation work required a careful drainage of the site to provide consolidated sand.
 For the general architecture the sandstone quarries of Mount Igeldo were chosen.
-The vaults were made with tufa from Ocio (Álava) and slate roofs were brought from Angers (France).
+The vaults were made with tufa from Ocio and slate roofs were brought from Angers (France).
 The workers were all Basques.
 For the size of the stone of the capitals, ornaments, windows and needles that decorate the interior and exterior, the models presented by the local artist Julio Gargallo were accepted.

 After just nine years of work (including almost two in which work was suspended for lack of resources, and the tower was not yet crowned), the Church of the Good Shepherd was consecrated for worship on July 30, 1897.
-Again, the Royal Family, the Queen Regent María Cristina, King Alfonso XIII and the Infanta María Teresa attended the grand ceremony.
+Again, the royal family, the Queen Regent María Cristina, King Alfonso XIII and the Infanta María Teresa attended the grand ceremony.
 The mass was officiated by D. Ramón Fernández de Piérola, Bishop of Vitoria, the diocese to which then belonged Guipuzkoa.
 The tower was completed in 1899 under the direction of Ramón Cortázar.
 In the end, the construction of the church cost more than 1,500,000 pesetas, and that was not including the altars and altarpieces.

-Pope John Paul I's papal bull Quo Commodus of November 2, 1949 created the Diocese of Bilbao and San Sebastián seceding from the Diocese of Vitoria.
-The first bishop was the Catalan ecclesiastic Jaime Font i Andreu, appointed to office on May 13, 1950, and took office on September 3 that year.
+Pope Pius XII's papal bull Quo Commodius of November 2, 1949, created, beside the Diocese of Bilbao, the Diocese of San Sebastián seceding from the Diocese of Vitoria.
+The first bishop of San Sebastian was the Catalan ecclesiastic Jaime Font i Andreu, appointed to office on May 13, 1950, and took office on September 3 that year.
 With the need to choose a Donostiarra church to host the local diocese, the choice was, by its magnificence and modernity, the Church of the Good Shepherd.
 On July 30, 1953, finally, the church achieved the rank of Cathedral with the consecration of the new altar, acting as pastor D. Ignacio Lasquibar Olaciregui, who in 1954 took over from D. Román Mendiguchia.

 After four years of reforms and changes that were needed to put the church to its new use as a diocesan church.
 For this the presbytery was transformed with the installation of a new table after the removal of the original altar, of a florid Gothic style, carved in cedar wood by the Barcelonese workshops of Juan Riera, it was replaced by choir stalls and an image of the Good Shepherd.
 The Chapel of the Immaculate Conception was transformed into a chapter house, and the Chapel of Christ, in the crypt, became the new parish vestry, leaving the former sacristy for the exclusive service of the council.